PrestaShop/prestashop.github.io/news/_posts/2020-05-13-the-new-order-pages-in-prestaShop-1.7.7.md

 ***What is the goal***:

-It allows the merchant fast management of the order fulfilment.
+Making the order fulfillment less time consuming for the merchants ```

 ***How it works***: